skaldlabs/skald/README.md

 });

 const chatRes = await skald.chat({
-  query: 'What were the main points discussed in the Q1 meeting?'
+  query: 'What were the main points discussed in the Q1 meeting?',
+  rag_config: { reranking: { enabled: true } }
 });

 console.log(chatRes.response);